-Software Version Environment Variable Description Installation Notes guide.
-The path is c: \python. the default location (Program Files).
+Software Version Environment Variable Description Installation Notes Python 2.7.X PATH Add the directory where Python is installed, following the instructions in this guide.
+The path is c: \python.
+Spaces in the path to the executable are not allowed.
+Do not install Python in the default location (Program Files).
 For more information, see Installing Required Software.
 Java JDK JDK 1.7.0_51 PATH Add the directory where the Java application is installed; for example, c:\java \jdk1.7.0\bin Spaces in the path to the executable are not allowed.
 Do not install Java in the default location JAVA_Home Create a new system variable for JAVA_HOME that points to the directory where the JDK is installed; for example, c:\java]jdk1.7.0.
 (Program Files).
 For more information, see Installing Required Software.
 Microsoft Visual C++ 2010 PATH Default location added automatically.
 Install with default parameters.
 For more information, see Installing Required Software.
 Microsoft .NET Framework 4.0 PATH Default location added automatically.
 Install with default parameters.
 For more information, see Installing Required Software.

 1.2.4.
-(Optional) MS SQL Server for Hive and Oozie Database Instances
+(Optional) Microsoft SQL Server for Hive and Oozie Database Instances

 By default, Hive and Oozie use an embedded Derby database for its metastore.
-However you can also use Microsoft SQL server.
+However you can also use Microsoft SQL Server.
 (For details on installing and configuring Microsoft SQL Server, see TechNet instructions, such as SQL Server 2012.)